Scotty Hopson

-Brian Scott "Scotty" Hopson (born August 8, 1989) is an American professional basketball player who last played for the Converge FiberXers of the Philippine Basketball Association (PBA).
+Brian Scott Hopson (born August 8, 1989) is an American professional basketball player who last played for the Converge FiberXers of the Philippine Basketball Association (PBA).
 He played college basketball for the Tennessee Volunteers.

 High school and college career

 Considered a five-star recruit by the Rivals.com recruiting network, Hopson was listed as the No. 2 shooting guard and the No. 5 player in the nation in 2008.
 He played three seasons of college basketball for the University of Tennessee under head coach Bruce Pearl from 2008 to 2011.

 Professional career

 Kolossos Rodou (2011–2012)

 Hopson went undrafted in the 2011 NBA draft.
 In August 2011, he signed with Kolossos Rodou of the Greek Basket League for the 2011–12 season.

 Hapoel Eliat (2012–2013)

 In July 2012, Hopson signed with Hapoel Eilat of the Israeli Basketball Super League for the 2012–13 season.
 In 33 games, he averaged 17.7 points and 5.2 rebounds per game.